canvas-medical/documentation/collections/_api/practitioner.md

             attributes:
               - name: identifier
                 type: array[json]
-                required: true
+                required_in: create, update
                 description: This component identifies the issuing authority of the Practitioner's qualification (license).
                 attributes:
                   - name: system
                     type: string
                     description: The `system` attribute specifies the namespace in which the identifier value is unique.
-It is a predefined URL that represents the coding system or authority responsible for issuing the identifier.
-This URL is determined by our organization and is used to ensure that the identifier is recognized and interpreted correctly within our system.
                     enum_options:
                       - value: http://schemas.canvasmedical.com/fhir/extensions/issuing-authority-url
                   - name: value